-(1) Indicates the year first elected to the board of directors of First Busey or Main Street Trust, Inc., or Main Street Trust's predecessor, BankIllinois Financial Corp.
+(1) Indicates the year first elected to the board of directors of First Busey, Main Street Trust, Inc., Main Street Trust's predecessor, BankIllinois Financial Corp., or Pulaski Financial Corp.

 All directors will hold office for the terms indicated, or until their earlier death, resignation, removal or disqualification, and until their respective successors are duly elected and qualified.
 There are no arrangements or understandings between any of the nominees, directors or executive officers and any other person pursuant to which any of our nominees, directors or executive officers have been selected for their respective positions.
 No nominee, member of the board of directors or executive officer is related to any other nominee, member of the board of directors or executive officer.
-Finally, except for Dr. Wise, no nominee or director has been a director of another "public corporation" (i.e., subject to the reporting requirements of the Securities Exchange Act of 1934, or the "Exchange Act") or of any registered investment company within the past five years.
+Finally, except for Dr. Wise (in her capacity as a director of Nike, Inc.) and Mr. Bradshaw (in his capacity as director and Chairman of the Board of Pulaski Financial Corp.), no nominee or director has been a director of another "public corporation" (i.e., subject to the reporting requirements of the Securities Exchange Act of 1934, or the "Exchange Act") or of any registered investment company within the past five years.